 Results from the 2016 local eHNA (Electronic Health Needs Assessment) schools survey reveal that:

 - approximately one third of pupils in Years 7 and 10 have tried alcohol.
 This figure is slightly higher than in 2015;

 - the proportion of pupils trying e-cigarettes has remained the same.
 The percentage of pupils trying tobacco smoking for the first time has remained the same for Year 7, but has reduced slightly in Year 10;

 - few pupils use alcohol or smoke regularly; however of those smoking daily, tobacco is smoked more than e-cigarettes;

 - just over one fifth of pupils live with people who regularly smoke cigarettes;

 - the percentage of pupils trying drugs has fallen slightly since 2015 and now over 90% of pupils have never tried drugs.
 Of the ones who have tried drugs, Cannabis is the most common.

-Overall the eHNA indicates that since 2010, regular use of drugs or tobacco is on a downward trend, and in 2015 there was an all-time low in young people drinking alcohol regularly.
+Overall the eHNA shows that since 2010, regular use of drugs or tobacco is on a downward trend.
+In 2015, there was an all-time low in young people drinking alcohol regularly.

 Prevention and Treatment Needs

 In 2015/16, 146 under-18 year olds and 34 18-24 year olds were in treatment services in Calderdale.
-Only one young person waited more than three weeks from referral to intervention, which indicates that young people are not lost as a result of lengthy waiting times and support is given quickly (Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2017/18).
+Only one young person waited more than three weeks from referral to intervention.
+This shows that young people are not lost as a result of lengthy waiting times and support is given quickly.
+(Calderdale Joint Strategic Needs Assessment (JSNA) Support Pack 2017/18).
 Figure 1 and 2 detail the numbers of young people involved with specialist services and the referral sources of each.